oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-01-notebook-sdk.md

 * Get to know how to create a Data Science notebook in the OCI console.
 * Learn to setup API Signing Key and Config File.
-* Learn how to use Offline Video Services within a Data Science notebook.
+* Learn how to use Stored Video Services within a Data Science notebook.

 ### Prerequisites